H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 # <a name="1"></a>
 ## Tasks-health-check
-So for the health checks and server monitoring, we used newRelic mainly and it was very helpful and it saved us many times but we wanted something that notifies us in discord since all the admins were mostly active in there so I wrote a simple script that when a task is down it will automatically send a message pinging all the admin with information about which task had problems
+Last year we had a major problem, we didnt have any way to get notified if a task or the platfor is down only from participnts xD.
+So in his year edition we used newRelic as a way to monitor all the servers and it was very helpful and it saved us many times.
+But we wanted something that notifies us in discord since all the admins were mostly active there, so I wrote a simple script that when a task is down it will automatically send a message pinging all the admin with information about which task had problems

 the script takes a JSON file with a certain structure for every task and tests the task status depending on the task's category.